ohmpi/ohmpi/doc/source/source_rst/applications/hedges.rst

    :width: 100%
    :align: center

-   Figure 8 : Les étapes de la mise en place des électrodes
+   Figure 8 : The steps for setting up the electrodes.
 3. Wiring Setup:

 Wiring Diagram ???

 The wiring process between the electrodes and the resistivimeter involves several methodical steps to ensure a stable and reliable connection for accurate data collection.
 First, cables are laid out from the resistivimeter to the pre-marked electrode locations.
 Connections between these cables at the OhmPi and between the cables themselves (Figure 9) are selected based on a predefined color-coding system, making it easier to identify connections.
 At this stage, a special resin is meticulously added to the connection boxes to ensure effective insulation and protection against adverse environmental conditions.
 This resin also guarantees electrical stability of the connections.
 The cables are then connected to the OhmPi following the predefined wiring diagram.
 A thorough check is performed at each step to ensure that all connections are secure and that the system is ready for accurate data collection during the subsequent application of Electrical Resistivity Tomography (ERT).
 This is achieved by running a sequence to check the contact resistances between the electrodes and the soil, aiming for acceptable values between 1 and 4 kOhms.